John Arlott: First-class cricket experience

 He played cricket at club level but would spend most of his free summer time following the Hampshire team both home and away.
 As a result of his regular support he became known to the team and this led to his one and only brief playing exposure to the first-class game.
 He was watching Hampshire play Kent at Canterbury in August 1938 when they discovered they would be short of a twelfth man for the following game.
 Being willing and available, young Arlott was co-opted and he travelled with the team to Worcester.
 Hampshire had had to use three substitute fielders when two of their XI were injured and skipper Cecil Paris suffered a puncture on his way to the ground.

 The following day, the match report in the Western Daily Press named one of the substitutes as "Harlott", a local policeman and a Hampshire member.
-It was quite a memorable day in the field, with the Nawab of Pataudi scoring an elegant undefeated century for Worcester in one of his very rare appearances on the county circuit.
-The match ultimately fizzled out as just a tame draw with Hampshire scoring 313 and 91 – 2 and Worcester 413 – 3 declared.
-It was his one and only appearance in a first class cricket fixture and it proved to be the pinnacle of his playing career.
+It was quite a notable day in the field, with the Nawab of Pataudi scoring an elegant undefeated century for Worcester in one of his very rare appearances on the county circuit.
+The match ultimately ended as a draw with Hampshire scoring 313 and 91 – 2 and Worcester 413 – 3 declared.
+It was Arlott’s one and only appearance in a first class cricket fixture and it proved to be the highlight of his playing career.

 In 1980, he was asked whether playing first-class cricket on a regular basis might have provided him with greater insight as a cricket writer.
 He replied: "My word, I know what the problems are.
 I've failed at everything."